Ron DeSantis replaces campaign manager as 2024 bid falters

 Florida Governor Ron DeSantis has replaced his campaign manager as he struggles to gain traction in his attempt to take down former President Donald Trump in the fight for the Republican presidential nomination.

-Campaign Manager Generra Peck will now instead move to the role of chief strategist with James Uthmeier taking on the top post, according to Politico.
+Campaign Manager Generra Peck will now instead move to the role of chief strategist with James Uthmeier taking the top post, according to The Messenger.

 Mr Uthmeier previously held the position of chief of staff in the governor’s office.
+The shakeup comes not long after the campaign said that Ms Peck’s position was secure.
+She was in charge of Mr DeSantis’s successful 2022 reelection campaign in Florida but has been criticised by advisers to the governor as well as donors after the campaign began to stumble and funding started to run out.

+The campaign has had two rounds of staff and expenses cuts and a revamp of its media strategy to make the governor more available to mainstream outlets.

 Join our commenting forum